AndroidCrypto/ESP32-Boards/esp32_s3_st7789_1_9_inches.md

 ## Documentation

-There is no documentation available for this board.
+<b><font color="red">There is no documentation available for this board.
 I tried to get the schematic or pinout of the TFT display but no success.
-In the end, it is just an ESP32-S3 board without any chance to use the display.
+In the end, it is just an ESP32-S3 board without any chance to use the display.</font></b>

 ## Libraries